 By the end of 1904 Metcalf once more had a studio in New York City from which he travelled to several locations in the Northeast.
 A favorite working area for him was Old Lyme, Connecticut with its thriving artist's colony.
 Many of the painters gathered there at the boarding house of Miss Florence Griswold, depicted in Metcalf's May Night (1906, Corcoran Gallery of Art, Washington, D.C.), a painting which won him a gold medal when it was first exhibited at the Corcoran Gallery.
 Another prefered subject was the hills of Cornish, New Hampshire, first visited by the artist in 1909 and returned to several times in the next decade.

 Metcalf continued to receive numerous awards as a mature artist, including a gold medal at the Panama Pacific Exposition in 1915.
 Although he was plagued by poor health, excessive drink, and personal failure toward the end of his life, he produced some of his strongest works in these years.
 Metcalf died on 8 March 1925 in New York City.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 De Veer, Elizabeth, and Richard J. Boyle.
 Sunlight and Shadow: The Life and Art of Willard L. Metcalf.
 New York, 1987.